skypjack/entt/docs/md/entity.md

 the types provided via `entt::get` doesn't pass to the group instead.

 Sorting owned components is no longer allowed once the group has been created.
-However, partial-owning groups can be sorted by means of their `sort` member functions.
+However, partial-owning groups are sorted using their `sort` member functions.
 Sorting a partial-owning group affects all its instances.

 ### Non-owning groups

 Non-owning groups are usually fast enough, for sure faster than views and well suited for most of the cases.
-However, they require custom data structures to work properly and they increase memory consumption.
+However, they require custom data structures to work properly and they increase memory consumption.<br/>
 As a rule of thumb, users should avoid using non-owning groups, if possible.

 A non-owning group is created as: